droidwayin/GentleDynamics/README.md

 ## ₍ᐢ._.ᐢ₎♡ ༘

-> V4: Replaced the Equalizer with a 18 Hz high-pass Filter plugin, cutting latency to 10.6 ms, with additional refinements.

 ## 🥹 Introduction (Music Preset)
 This EasyEffects preset uses psychoacoustic principles to enhance your music listening experience.
 It features an 8-band multiband compressor (MBC) aligned with human hearing (Bark scale) for natural sound improvement on both headphones and speakers.